Dharmapala of Kotte: Birth

 Dom João Dharmapala (Don John Dharmapala) was born as the eldest child of Weediye Bandara, a Prince from Madampe and his wife Samudra Devi, daughter of King Bhuvanekabãhu VII the King of Kotte.
 His exact date of birth is unknown, but the year is commonly regarded as 1541.
-A golden statue was sent to Portugal to be crowned by the Portuguese.
-It was sent by his predecessor King Bhuvanekabahu VII.
+He had a younger brother, Prince Wijayapala.
+A golden statue of Dharmapala was sent to Portugal by King Buvanekabahu VII to be crowned by the King of Portugal, and thus symbolizing the support of the Portuguese to the prince.

 Personal life

-He had a younger brother, Prince Wijayapala.
-And a younger half-brother Prince Sooriyabandara from his father's second marriage.

-His mother was murdered by his father when he was young, so his maternal grandfather King Bhuvanekabahu VII raised him under the supervision of the Portuguese.
+His maternal grandfather, King Bhuvanekabahu VII, raised him under the supervision of the Portuguese.

 First, he married Princess Isabella of Kandy, daughter of King Jayaweera Wickramabahu of Kandy.
 After she died, he married Queen Dona Isabella's niece, Princess Margarida of Kandy, who was the eldest daughter of King Karaliyadde Bandara of Kandy.

-After his grandfather's death, he used to reside in the Colombo fortress instead of the Kotte Royal Palace.
+After his grandfather's assassination by a Portuguese soldier in Kelaniya in 1551, he used to reside in the Colombo fortress under the protection of the Portuguese as his conversion to Christianity was widely opposed by the largely Buddhist Sinhala population of Kotte.
+The Portuguese military occupation of Kotte during the reign of Don Juan Dharmapala ended in 1565 when they were forced to withdraw from Kotte by the unrelenting attacks of the Sinhalese King Sitawaka Rajasinghe.

-After his conversion from Buddhism to Catholicism in 1565 he would bequeath (in 1580) his entire realm to the King of Portugal.
-The Portuguese takeover of Kotte, however, was resisted and would only be completed during the captaincy of Dom Jerónimo de Azevedo (1594 - 1612).
+After his conversion from Buddhism to Catholicism in 1557 he would bequeath (in 1580) his entire realm to the King of Portugal.
+The Portuguese takeover of Kotte, however, was resisted by the Sinhalese Buddhists and would only be completed during the captaincy of Dom Jerónimo de Azevedo (1594 - 1612).